KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # ONVIF Capabilities

-Nmap flags this port as ospf-lite - [one experimental internet draft (that expired on November 6, 2010) can be found online](https://datatracker.ietf.org/doc/html/draft-thomas-reed-ospf-lite-01) regarding this protocol.
+Nmap flags port 8899 as ospf-lite - [one experimental internet draft (that expired on November 6, 2010) can be found online](https://datatracker.ietf.org/doc/html/draft-thomas-reed-ospf-lite-01) regarding this protocol.
 It is mentioned that Internet Assigned Numbers Authority (IANA) has reserved port 8899 (both TCP and UDP) for ospf-lite, but no further information has been found yet.

 Anyways, for Besder/Xiongmai cameras TCP port 8899 is actually reserved for Open Network Video Interface Forum (ONVIF) service.
-Based on WIreshark capture for the exploits shown below, this camera uses `hsoap 2.8` library that implements Simple Object Access Protocol (SOAP) - XML-based messaging protocol for structured information exchange and device management.
+Based on Wireshark capture for the exploits shown below, this camera uses `hsoap 2.8` library that implements Simple Object Access Protocol (SOAP) - XML-based messaging protocol for structured information exchange and device management.

 ***Note:*** ONVIF is not accessible while camera is not configured with ICSee app.